Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Introduction

-Inspired by Continuous Learning (CL) based on generated replay \cite{18, 19}, we consider combining the pFL method with the data distribution replayed by the generator to achieve the goals above.
-Although there are already many Federated Continuous Learning (FCL) works \cite{20, 21, 22} that combine FL with CL based on generated replay, the optimization objective of these FCL methods is to obtain a single optimal global model, meaning that directly applying these methods’ replay generation scheme based on a single global generator to pFL methods with different optimization objective will result in two problems: Firstly, a single global generator is often difficult to replay the local data distribution of a specific client, making it difficult for pFL method to perform personalized aggregation based on the replayed distribution.
-Secondly, due to the low gradient similarity between clients under high data heterogeneity, the global generator requires more FL rounds to achieve convergence, there will be significant replay error in the early and middle stages of FL training \cite{10}.
-Since the global generator needs to mitigate catastrophic forgetting on its training by generated replay, the replay error will be further expanded, ultimately reducing the effectiveness of mitigating catastrophic forgetting and personalized aggregation.
-Therefore, we need to redesign the generated replay scheme to meet the requirements of pFL.
+Inspired by Continuous Learning (CL) through generated replay \cite{18} \cite{19}, we attempt to combine pFL with generated replay to achieve personalized aggregation, alleviating catastrophic forgetting and improving model generalization.
+Although there are already many Federated Continuous Learning (FCL) works such as FedCIL \cite{20}, CFeD \cite{21}, TARGET \cite{22} that combine FL with CL through generative replay, existing FCL works focus on solving the CL problem of multiple clients with similar data distributions, and using a global generator trained by FL to alleviate catastrophic forgetting, bringing three issues under high data heterogeneity: Firstly, the global generator is difficult to replay the local data distribution of a specific client, making it difficult to perform personalized aggregation.
+Secondly, the performance of the global generator will decrease as the data heterogeneity level increases.
+Finally, the global generator also needs to alleviate the catastrophic forgetting during its training through its own generated replay, thereby further reducing its own performance.
+Therefore, we need to redesign the generated replay architecture.